Trichloroethylene: Remediation

-Recent research has focused on the in-place remediation of trichloroethylene in soil and ground water instead of removal for off-site treatment and disposal.
-Naturally-occurring bacteria have been identified with the ability to degrade TCE.
+Research has focused on the in-place remediation of trichloroethylene in soil and groundwater using potassium permanganate instead of removal for off-site treatment and disposal.
+Naturally occurring bacteria have been identified with the ability to degrade TCE.
 Dehalococcoides sp. degrade trichloroethylene by reductive dechlorination under anaerobic conditions.
 Under aerobic conditions, Pseudomonas fluorescens can co-metabolize TCE.
-Soil and ground water contamination by TCE has also been successfully remediated by chemical treatment and extraction.
+Soil and groundwater contamination by TCE has also been successfully remediated by chemical treatment and extraction.
 The bacteria Nitrosomonas europaea can degrade a variety of halogenated compounds including trichloroethylene.
 Toluene dioxygenase has been reported to be involved in TCE degradation by Pseudomonas putida.
 In some cases, Xanthobacter autotrophicus can convert up to 51% of TCE to CO and CO_{2}.

+Society and culture

+Trichloroethylene has been used as a recreational drug.
+Reported methods of TCE abuse include inhalation and drinking.
+It was abused for its euphoriant and slight hallucinogenic effect by mostly young people and workers who used the chemical.
+Some industrial workers had become addicted to TCE.